byte5digital/payload-assist/README.md

 ---

 Transform any raw Payload doc into a DTO.
-By default `transformAndValidate` uses `class-transformer`, but it can be configured.
+By default `transformAndValidate` uses `class-transformer`, but it can be configured through the payloadAssist options.

 ```ts
 import { transformAndValidate } from "payload-assist";